By Jeanne Murphy Murck, VP Operations

 Mission Critical…Critical Power… In our business, we have often heard these terms.
 Many advertise mission critical fuel oil systems that supply diesel to generator sets.
 The term has been used in the data center business for years.
 But what do these terms mean in a code-mandated context and how do they apply to you or your client’s facility?

 A place to look is the National Electric Code.
-In 2008, Article 708 entitled “Critical Operations Power Systems” (COPS), was added to the NEC/NFPA 70.
+Article 708 entitled “Critical Operations Power Systems” (COPS), was added to the NEC/NFPA 70.
 It was developed in response to natural disasters such as Hurricane Katrina and emergency events such as 9/11.
 This section includes the requirements for facilities that are truly defined and regulated as Mission Critical.

 Mission Critical Sites